SwamyRajuk/kubernetes-ingress/CONTRIBUTING.md

 You can also join our [Community Slack channel](https://community.nginx.org/joinslack) which has a wider NGINX audience.

-Please reserve Github issues for feature requests and bugs rather than general questions.
+Please reserve GitHub issues for feature requests and bugs rather than general questions.

 ## Getting Started